microsoft/ark/docs/quickstart.md

 output_tensor = ark.add(input_tensor, input_tensor)
 ```

 Next, we need to launch the ARK runtime and initialize the input and output tensors.
 You can copy a numpy array into a tensor on GPU using `ark.tensor_memcpy_host_to_device()`.
-Please note that ark.launch() will freeze the model and create the GPU context for the ARK application.
-So you must call `ark.launch()` before copying the tensor between host and device.
-And changing the model after launching the ARK runtime is not allowed.
+Therefore, you must call ark.launch() before copying the tensor between host and device.
+Changing the model after launching the ARK runtime is not allowed.

 ```python